Toyota Tundra: 2007–2013

-When the new Tundra was first launched in January 2007, it was available in 31 configurations, which consisted of 3 bed lengths, 3 cab configurations, 3 wheelbases, and 2 transmissions.
+When the new Tundra was first launched in January 2007, it was available in 31 configurations, which consisted of three bed lengths, three cab configurations, three wheelbases, and two transmissions.
 The new extended cab now had conventional rear doors instead of the previous generation's rear-hinged doors; it also took the name "Double Cab," which was applied to the first-generation crew cab.
 The second-generation crew cab was renamed as "CrewMax."
-The Double Cab and Regular Cab are available with a 6.5 ft regular bed or an 8 ft long bed, while the CrewMax is only available with a 5.5 ft short bed.
-The Tundra also features a new 6-speed automatic transmission which can lock the torque converter in fifth and sixth gears with a manual shift mode which is standard with the 5.7 L, giving it a 0–60 mph time of 6.3 seconds and a quarter-mile time of 14.7 seconds.
+The Double Cab and Regular Cab were available with a 6.5 ft regular bed or an 8 ft long bed, while the CrewMax was only available with a 5.5 ft short bed.
+The Tundra also featured a new 6-speed automatic transmission which could lock the torque converter in fifth and sixth gears with a manual shift mode (which was standard with the 5.7L), giving it a 0–60 mph time of 6.3 seconds and a quarter-mile time of 14.7 seconds.

-Toyota made the new Tundra useful for many construction workers by including extra large door handles, deck rail system, integrated tow hitch, and head restraints that can fit a worker with a hardhat.
-The Tundra also includes as standard: an electronic automatic limited-slip differential (Auto LSD), Vehicle Stability Control, traction control, electronic brakeforce distribution, brake assist, anti-lock brakes, and tailgate assist.
-However, its starting price was more expensive than the Chevrolet Silverado Work Truck and Ford F-150 XL.
+Toyota designed the new Tundra with construction workers in mind by including extra large door handles, deck rail system, integrated tow hitch, and head restraints that can fit a worker with a hard hat.
+The Tundra also includes the following as standard: an electronic automatic limited-slip differential (Auto LSD), Vehicle Stability Control, traction control, electronic brakeforce distribution, brake assist, anti-lock brakes, and tailgate assist.
+However, its starting price was higher than the Chevrolet Silverado Work Truck and Ford F-150 XL.

-Some other changes Toyota included in the new Tundra are optional tow mirrors, a 26.4 usgal fuel tank, available 22 in alloy wheels, backup camera, Bluetooth, large center console (big enough to fit a 15 in laptop), extra-large disc brakes and calipers, and the aforementioned 6-speed sequential automatic transmission.
+Some other changes Toyota included in the new Tundra are optional tow mirrors, a 26.4 usgal fuel tank, available 22 in alloy wheels, backup camera, Bluetooth, large center console (enough to fit a 15 in laptop), extra-large disc brakes and calipers, and the aforementioned 6-speed sequential automatic transmission.

-All 5.7 L Tundras come equipped with a tow package which includes engine oil and transmission coolers, an integrated trailer hitch, 4.30:1 axle ratio, and large braking hardware for increased fade resistance.
-Equipped with the 5.7 L V8 the Tundra has a maximum tow rating of 9000–10400 lbs depending on body configuration.
+All 5.7L Tundras came equipped with a tow package which included engine oil and transmission coolers, an integrated trailer hitch, 4.30:1 axle ratio, and large braking hardware for increased fade resistance.
+Equipped with the 5.7L V8, the Tundra had a maximum tow rating of 9000–10400 lbs depending on body configuration.
 Toyota began rating the Tundra under the SAE J2807 protocol beginning in 2010.